openeggbert.com | |

 Welcome to Open Eggbert

-Open Eggbert is a free and open-source game, that brings Speedy Blupi game to life in a modern way using three programming languages: Java, C#, and JavaScript.
+Open Eggbert is a free and open-source game, that brings Speedy Blupi game to life in a modern way using the C++ (programming language) and SDL 3 (cross-platform software development library).

 OpenEggbert.com is a fan website dedicated to Speedy Blupi.
 It features an extensive archive of Speedy Blupi related content: websites, files, GitHub repositories, YouTube videos.